 Below are some workout genres that will put you in a good place to explore all that ClassPass has to offer.
 By the time you’re done, you’ll have a whole selection of favorite studios and class types to choose from, and you won’t think twice about trying something new, either.
 Here are the class types to get you started:

-With a focus on alignment, a Pilates class gives you a chance to take stock on where your body is at right now.
+With a focus on alignment, a Pilates class gives you a chance to take stock of where your body is at right now.
 Because this workout is relatively slow moving, it will give you a chance to feel out any potential lingering injuries as well as give the instructor the opportunity to become aware of any issues they can see.
 Speak with your instructor before class to let them know you’re easing into things, then follow up with them post-class to see what they noticed.

 Even if you joined ClassPass for its wide variety of classes, spending some time at the gym by booking a gym time slot can be hugely beneficial.
 It allows you to go at your own pace, whether that means slowing down or taking things up a notch.
 A solo workout can give you a chance to see what fitness level you’re truly at and also allow you to push yourself, when you want to, to see how much further you can go.
-Our 5-class Base Plan will get you started!

-What’s refreshing about ClassPass is that you can try things you never thought you would, so take a chance and head to a sword fighting class, or capoeira.
+What’s refreshing about ClassPass is that you can try things you never thought you would, so take a chance and head to a sword-fighting class, or capoeira.
 Martial arts offers a huge variety of classes that are often as mentally interesting as they are physically stimulating.
-You’ll learn about an ancient craft, or even real-life self defense skills, all while getting an amazing workout.
+You’ll learn about an ancient craft, or even real-life self-defense skills, all while getting an amazing workout.